 You can choose to switch later on when you think that you have more advanced needs.
-For example, maybe you’re looking to get free music and sound effects that you can use for your podcast?
+For example, maybe you’re looking to get free music and sound effects that you can use for your podcast.
 Then you’ll probably be paying for it with a paid option, but it might be worth it because you won’t need to go searching for free sites that provide free music you can use.

-I have a post of the 11 Best Royalty-Free Music Sites for podcasts.
+Check out the 11 Best Royalty-Free Music Sites for podcasts.

 2. Ease of Use

 Nobody wants to use editing software that’s hard to navigate.
-If you happen to find free software, but you can’t even figure out where the audio track starts and ends, we suggest that you drop that tool.
+If you happen to find free software, but can’t even figure out where the audio track starts and ends, we suggest that you drop that tool.
 Audio software should be intuitive and easy to use.
 We agree that there could be a learning curve, but that curve should not take long for you to adapt.
 At the very least, software applications should have online tutorials that you can read or watch.

 The main purpose of acquiring software is to be able to help you get the job done faster, not slower.
-You can immediately tell that software is easy to use by its user interface.
-Some components may be new to you, but in general, it should be quick and easy to interpret.
+You can immediately tell that the software is easy to use by its user interface.
+Some components may be new to you, but in general, they should be quick and easy to interpret.

 Whether the task is as basic as laying a soundtrack or doing a playback, it should be recognizable how and where this can be done.
 For example, waveforms are should not be drastically different from one program to another.

-3. Compatible with Current Setup
+3. Compatible with the Current Setup

 When we say compatibility, this means that the software should be able to run on the computer that you have.
 If you own a Windows or Mac machine, then make sure that the app is compatible.
 Normally, the minimum requirements can be seen directly on the website.
 You would just need some time to read them.
 Don’t get into a situation where you need to buy specific products for the software.

 Ideally, audio recording and editing are best done on a computer, rather than a mobile device simply because of the screen size.
 You’ll also be more accurate when placing markers with a touchpad or mouse, rather than using your fingers on a small screen.
 Computer pointers are more precise than your fingerprints.
-But of course, those that can allow mobile device editing is certainly a plus in a pinch.
+But of course, those that can allow mobile device editing are certainly a plus in a pinch.